 - Notes: 1.
-The SPIEN Fuse is not accessible in Serial Programming mode. - 2.
+The SPIEN Fuse is not accessible in SPI Serial Programming mode. - 2.
 The CKOPT Fuse functionality depends on the setting of the CKSEL bits.
-See "Clock Sources" on page 25. for details. - 3.
-The default value of BOOTSZ1..0 results in maximum Boot Size.
-See Table 93 on page 235.
+See See "Clock Sources" on page 25. for details. - 3.
+The default value of BOOTSZ1:0 results in maximum Boot Size.
+See Table 25-6 on page 249. - 4.
+Never ship a product with the OCDEN Fuse programmed regardless of the setting of Lock bits and the JTAGEN Fuse.
+A programmed OCDEN Fuse enables some parts of the clock system to be running in all sleep modes.
+This may increase the power consumption. - If the JTAG interface is left unconnected, the JTAGEN fuse should if possible be disabled.
+This to avoid static current at the TDO pin in the JTAG interface.

-Table 99.
+Table 26-4.
 Fuse Low Byte

-Fuse Low Byte Bit no Description Default Value BODLEVEL 7 Brown out detector trigger level 1 (unprogrammed) BODEN 6 Brown out detector enable 1 (unprogrammed, BOD disabled) SUT1 5 Select start-up time 1 (unprogrammed) (1) SUT0 4 Select start-up time 0 (programmed) (1) CKSEL3 3 Select Clock source 0 (programmed) (2) CKSEL2 2 Select Clock source 0 (programmed) (2) CKSEL1 1 Select Clock source 0 (programmed) (2) CKSEL0 0 Select Clock source 1 (unprogrammed) (2)
+Fuse Low Byte Bit No. Description Default Value BODLEVEL 7 Brown-out Detector trigger level 1 (unprogrammed) BODEN 6 Brown-out Detector enable 1 (unprogrammed, BOD disabled) SUT1 5 Select start-up time 1 (unprogrammed) (1) SUT0 4 Select start-up time 0 (programmed) (1) CKSEL3 3 Select Clock source 0 (programmed) (2) CKSEL2 2 Select Clock source 0 (programmed) (2) CKSEL1 1 Select Clock source 0 (programmed) (2) CKSEL0 0 Select Clock source 1 (unprogrammed) (2)

-- Notes: 1.
-The default value of SUT1..0 results in maximum start-up time.
-See Table 10 on page 30 for details. - 2.
-The default setting of CKSEL3..0 results in internal RC Oscillator @ 1 MHz.
-See Table 2 on page 25 for details.
+- 1. The default value of SUT1:0 results in maximum start-up time.
+See Table 8-9 on page 29 for details. - The default setting of CKSEL3:0 results in internal RC Oscillator @ 1MHz.
+See Table 8-1 on page 25 for details.

 The status of the Fuse bits is not affected by Chip Erase.
-Note that the Fuse bits are locked if Lock bit 1 (LB1) is programmed.
+Note that the Fuse bits are locked if Lock bit1 (LB1) is programmed.
 Program the Fuse bits before programming the Lock bits.

-Latching of Fuses
+26.2.1 Latching of Fuses

-The Fuse values are latched when the device enters Programming mode and changes of the Fuse values will have no effect until the part leaves Programming mode.
-This does not apply to the EESAVE fuse which will take effect once it is programmed.
+The Fuse values are latched when the device enters programming mode and changes of the Fuse values will have no effect until the part leaves Programming mode.
+This does not apply to the EESAVE Fuse which will take effect once it is programmed.
 The fuses are also latched on Power-up in Normal mode.

-Signature Bytes
+26.3 Signature Bytes

-All Atmel microcontrollers have a three-byte signature code which identifies the device.
-This code can be read in both Serial and Parallel mode, also when the device is locked.
+All Atmel AVR microcontrollers have a three-byte signature code which identifies the device.
+This code can be read in both serial and parallel mode, also when the device is locked.
 The three bytes reside in a separate address space.

-For the ATmega8535 the signature bytes are:
+For the ATmega16A the signature bytes are:

-- 1. 0x000: 0x1E (indicates manufactured by Atmel) - 2.
-0x001: 0x93 (indicates 8 KB Flash memory) - 3.
-0x002: 0x08 (indicates ATmega8535 device when 0x001 is 0x93)
+- 1. \$000: \$1E (indicates manufactured by Atmel) - 2. \$001: \$94 (indicates 16KB Flash memory) - 3. \$002: \$03 (indicates ATmega16A device when \$001 is \$94)

-Calibration Byte
+26.4 Calibration Byte

-The ATmega8535 stores four different calibration values for the internal RC Oscillator.
-These bytes resides in the signature row high byte of the addresses 0x000, 0x0001, 0x0002, and 0x0003 for 1, 2, 4, and 8 MHz respectively.
-During Reset, the 1 MHz value is automatically loaded into the OSCCAL Register.
-If other frequencies are used, the calibration value has to be loaded manually, see "Oscillator Calibration Register - OSC-CAL" on page 30 for details.
+The ATmega16A stores four different calibration values for the internal RC Oscillator.
+These bytes resides in the signature row High Byte of the addresses 0x0000, 0x0001, 0x0002, and 0x0003 for 1, 2, 4, and 8Mhz respectively.
+During Reset, the 1MHz value is automatically loaded into the OSCCAL Register.
+If other frequencies are used, the calibration value has to be loaded manually, see "OSCCAL - Oscillator Calibration Register" on page 30 for details.